CGJennings/se3docs/docs/dm-res-conversionmap.md

 The format of class map files is similar to that used for [class maps](dm-res-classmap.md).
 They can be edited with the [code editor](dm-code-editor.md).
 Lines starting with `#` are comments that are ignored by Strange Eons.

 Other lines either define the start of a *group* or *define a conversion*.
-Conversion entries include a `=` to separate the conversion's description from its parameters.
+Conversion entries include an `=` to separate the conversion's description from its parameters.
 Groups do not include a `=`.

 > By convention, conversions are indented while groups are not, and a blank line is added between groups.
 This makes it easy to see which group a conversion belongs to.